weidmueller/u-os-sdk-quickstart/README.md

 - install the Visual Studio Code Extensions "Dev Containers", "C/C++ Extension Pack" and "Native Debug" in VSC

-- get the example with `git clone https://github.com/weidmueller/uc-sdk-hello-world.git`
+- in your home folder, get the example with `git clone https://github.com/weidmueller/uc-sdk-hello-world.git`

-- get the submodules with libraries required for the example: `cd uc-sdk-hello-world && git submodule update --init --remote --rebase`
+- get the submodules with libraries required for the example: `cd ~/uc-sdk-hello-world && git submodule update --init --remote --rebase`

 - in VSC's menu, go to *File -> Open Workspace from file..* and there open uc-sdk-hello-world/workspace.code-workspace